ImageMagick/Usage-Markdown/draw/index.md

 Also if the SVG does not 'paint' the background, you can specify the background color to use by using the "`-background`" setting.

-For example here is another small SVG image "`home.svg`", which has been 'rendered' using 3 different densities, with 3 different backgrounds, including a transparent background.
+For example, here is another small SVG image "`home.svg`", which has been 'rendered' using 3 different densities, with 3 different backgrounds, including a transparent background.

 ~~~
 convert -density 36                      home.svg  home_1.gif